sPyOpenSource/os/README.rst

 Java OS
 =======

 This is a Java OS project.
 It is a microkernel operating system.
-The kernel and applications are implemented with the Java programming language.
+The applications are implemented with the Java programming language.
 This library consist of a JDK.
 You can use it to build your own software for this operating system.

 Build